François Bernier

 François Bernier (25 September 1620 – 22 September 1688) was a French physician and traveller.
 He was born in Joué-Etiau in Anjou.
-He stayed (14 October 1658 – 20 February 1670) for around 12 years in India.
+He stayed (14 October 1658 – 20 February 1670) in India for nearly 12 years.

 His 1684 publication "Nouvelle division de la terre par les différentes espèces ou races qui l'habitent" ("New Division of the Earth by the Different Species or Races of Man that Inhabit It") is considered the first published post-Classical classification of humans into distinct races.
 He also wrote Travels in the Mughal Empire, which is mainly about the reigns of Dara Shikoh and Aurangzeb.
 It is based on his own extensive journeys and observations, and on information from eminent Mughal courtiers who had witnessed the events firsthand.

 Bernier abridged and translated the philosophical writings of his friend Pierre Gassendi from Latin into French.
 Initial editions of Bernier's Abregé de la Philosophie de Gassendi were published in Paris in 1674 by the family Langlois and in 1675 by Estienne Michallet.
 A complete edition in eight volumes was published by Anisson and Posuel at Lyon in 1678; Anisson and Posuel joined with Rigaud to publish a second edition in seven volumes in 1684.
 Bernier objectively and faithfully rendered Gassendi's ideas in his Abregé, without editorial interjection or invention.
 However, Bernier remained uncomfortable with some of Gassendi's notions: in 1682, Estienne Michallet was again his publisher, putting forth his Doutes de Mr. Bernier sur quelques-uns des principaux Chapitres de son Abregé de la Philosophie de Gassendi.